wargio/ps3soundlib/README.md

 PS3 SOUNDLIB is a set of libraries to play PCM voices, MP3 and OGG files, using one SPU.

-**NOTE:** this repository is update to the last compilers and PSL1GHT libraries..
+**NOTE:** this repository is update to the last compilers and PSL1GHT libraries.

 **NOTE:** this lib needs tiny3D